What are the National Professional Recognition Awards for Leadership?

 A level 6 National Professional Recognition Award (Graduateship) candidate would typically:

-• take responsibility for promoting, monitoring and maintaining compliance to professional standards
+- take responsibility for promoting, monitoring and maintaining compliance with professional standards

 A Level 7 National Professional Recognition Award ( Membership) the candidate would typically:

-• establish a strategy for putting the customer at the centre of the organisation or own area of responsibility
+- Establish a strategy that puts the customer at the centre of the organisation or own area of responsibility

 Assessment